Fufu

-Although the original ingredients for fufu are boiled cassava, plantains, and cocoyam, it is also made in different ways in other West African countries.
-In Ghana, Ivory Coast, and Liberia, they use the method of separately mixing and pounding equal portions of boiled cassava with green plantain or cocoyam, or by mixing cassava/plantains or cocoyam flour with water and stirring it on a stove.
+In Ghana, Ivory Coast, and Liberia, they use the method of separately mixing and pounding equal portions of boiled cassava with green plantain or cocoyam, or by mixing cassava/plantain/cocoyam flour with water and stirring it on a stove.
 Its thickness is then adjusted to personal preference, and it is eaten with broth-like soups.
-In Nigeria, fufu is common and made from fermented cassava.
-It is made solely from fermented cassava, giving it its unique thickness compared to that found in other West African countries.
-It is eaten with a variety of soups such as Egusi soup, Onugbu soup, vegetables, and lots of beef and fish.
-In recent years other flours, such as semolina, maize flour, or mashed plantains, may take the place of cassava flour.
+Meanwhile, in Nigeria fufu is made solely from fermented cassava, giving it its unique thickness compared to that found elsewhere.
+It is eaten with a variety of soups (such as Egusi soup and Ogbono soup), vegetables, beef, and fish.

+In recent years other flours, such as wheat semolina, maize flour, or mashed plantains may take the place of cassava flour.
 This is common for those in the diaspora or families that live in urban cities.
 Families in rural areas with access to farmland still maintain the original recipe of using cassava.
 Fufu is traditionally eaten with the fingers, and a small ball of it can be dipped into an accompanying soup or sauce.